How to Get Rid of Mosquitoes, Rats and House Insects Naturally

 How Ultrasounds Travel

 The ultrasound waves get reflected by hard surfaces and are absorbed by soft ones.
-The ultrasound bounce more effectively in the rooms containing hard surfaces as is found in the kitchen.
+The ultrasound bounces more effectively in the rooms containing hard surfaces as is found in the kitchen.

 Banana Peel for Mosquito and Insect Bites

 The peels of banana are beneficial for the treatment of mosquito bites, scars, swells and itching sensations.
 Apply water and sanitize the part of body affected by mosquito bite.
 Hold the peel tightly and open up the inside part.
 Rub it softly on the swollen skin for 10-15 minutes to heal the swelling and get relief from the itching sensation of mosquito and insect bite.